-Switzerland is a federal republic with a population of approximately 7.9 million people separated into three linguistic regions and cultures; the German, the French and the Italian.
+Switzerland is a federal republic with a population of approximately 8.4 million people separated into three linguistic regions and cultures; German, French and Italian.
 Administratively, Switzerland is divided into 26 cantons with a high level of independence.
 Each canton thus has its own constitution, parliament, government and courts.
-Switzerland is one of the richest countries in the world with a nominal per capita GDP of $75,835, and in 2010, Switzerland had the world’s highest wealth per adult.
+Switzerland is one of the richest countries in the world with a nominal per capita GDP of $$61,360, with spending on health at 11.4% of GDP.
 In 2010 the World Economic Forum ranked Switzerland as the most competitive country in the world, and is also considered to be the most innovative European country.

 Healthcare in Switzerland is universal and financed through compulsory health insurance, regulated by the Federal Health Insurance Act of 1994.
 The Swiss healthcare system is a combination of public, subsidized private and all-private systems, and the insured has free choice among the relevant healthcare providers.
 There is also freedom of choice when selecting insurance companies, which are not allowed to discriminate among applicants.
-The quality of healthcare is high, and life expectancy is among the highest in the world.
-However, healthcare spending in Switzerland is extremely high, and the Swiss use the most money on healthcare in the world after the United States.
+Life expectancy at birth was 83.4 years in 2015, this is the second longest in the world.
+The quality of healthcare is high.
+However, healthcare spending in Switzerland is extremely high, and the Swiss spend the most money on healthcare in the world after the United States.

 In Switzerland, health inequalities are not explicitly on the political health agenda, which can perhaps be explained by a relatively low degree of health inequalities.
 In comparison with other European countries, health inequalities are rather small in Switzerland, and appear to be stabilized after small increases during the last decades.